isomerpages/sciencecentre-emag/_stories/Environment/Unearthing the Series: BBC’s Walking with Dinosaurs (2025).md

 the bones left behind and making comparative analyses, the show reveals the secrets of how some prehistoric giants once lived, hunted, fought, and died.</p>
-<p>The editorial team of Void Deck was privileged to interview Thomas Scott,
+<p>The editorial team of <em>Void Deck</em> was privileged to interview Thomas
-Head of Development at BBC Studios Science Unit, and Dr. Nizar Ibrahim, a vertebrate paleontologist and comparative anatomist featured in Episode 2 of the series.
+Scott, Head of Development at BBC Studios Science Unit, and Dr. Nizar Ibrahim, a vertebrate paleontologist and comparative anatomist featured in Episode 2 of the series.
 Episode 2 follows the journey of a Spinosaurus named Sobek, at the edge of the Moroccan Sahara, as he takes on the role of being a